-Please go to our Contact Us page to Send Us a Message.
-If you've never messaged us via our website, you'll create an account to do so.
+Go to our Contact Us page and Send Us a Message.
+If you've never messaged us via our website, you create an account first.
 (This is not a PCAM account.)
-Include in your message these three items:
+Include these three items:

-- The full name of the course provider requesting PCAM registration and all other names that the entity has used in the last five years.
+- Full name of the course provider requesting PCAM registration and all other names used by that entity in the last five years.

 - Two to three sentences that describe:

-An MCLE Board staff member reviews your information and checks our records for previous contact.
-He/she may consider publicly available information and/or request more information from you.
-If no issues are found, you will receive a link to the PCAM online registration form via e-mail.
+An MCLE Board staff member reviews your entry and checks our records for previous contact.
+He/she may access public information or request more information from you.
+If we don’t find any issues, we email you a link to the PCAM online registration form.

-If your registration is approved, you'll receive an e-mail with log-in credentials and instructions to access PCAM (check your spam filter if you don't see it).
-You can then use PCAM to submit courses.
+If your registration is approved, we e-mail your PCAM log-in credentials (check your spam filter if you don't see our email in one week).
+Log-in to submit applications and pay fees.